TaniyaGoyat/WicketWatch/README.md

-# 🏏 WicketWatch – IPL 2025 Live Cricket Dashboard
+# 🏏 WicketWatch – Live Cricket Series Dashboard

 **WicketWatch** is a real-time cricket web app that delivers live series data straight to your screen using the Cricket Live Line API.
 Tailored for the excitement of **IPL 2025**, it provides comprehensive insights into matches, team squads, points tables, and more—all in one place.